 Ferries from the UK to France and then to Portugal

-Traveling in France is very pleasant.
+Travelling in France is very pleasant.
 In combination with the ferry, most people will drive by car further south.
-The best roads where you can drive a bit faster are unfortunately not always free.
+Unfortunately, the best roads where you can drive a bit faster are not always free.

-In France, you travel a lot on toll roads, which offers benefits in means of time and a comfortable ride.
-Toll roads do not cost very much in themselves, but over a long drive to the South, the amount can add up considerably.
+In France, you travel a lot on toll roads, offering benefits in time and a comfortable ride.
+Toll roads do not cost much in themselves, but the amount can add up considerably over a long drive to the South.

-In google maps, there is a function that allows you to avoid toll roads.
+In google maps, a function allows you to avoid toll roads.
 Maybe that's useful.

 Portugal is a popular destination for British tourists.
 For tourists, there is a lot to see and taste 🙂 Try local delicacies such as the Vinho Verde wine, Pastel de Nata with your morning coffee, or Francesinha for lunch that helps you through the day.

-Or go visit and see vibrant cities such as Porto, Lisbon, and the Algarve region.
-These cities and regions offer a lot to see and do for various travelers.
-Porto and Lisbon are beautiful in that both have an amazing historic center with many terraces, shops, restaurants, and lively squares with many people.
+Or visit and see vibrant cities such as Porto, Lisbon, and the Algarve region.
+These cities and regions offer a lot to see and do for various travellers.
+Porto and Lisbon are beautiful in that both have a unique historic centre with many terraces, shops, restaurants, and lively squares with many people.

-The Algarve region feels more like a big vacation resort with cozy beach restaurants and somewhat smaller historical Portuguese cities.
+The Algarve region feels more like a big vacation resort with cosy beach restaurants and somewhat smaller historical Portuguese cities.

-In this Southern part of Portugal you can enjoy sun, sea, sand and of course Vinho Verde, fresh barbecued fish, and beautiful scenery.
-Portugal has historically had a lot of British tourists and also has a big British Expat community.
+In this Southern part of Portugal, you can enjoy sun, sea, sand and, of course, Vinho Verde, fresh barbecued fish, and beautiful scenery.
+Portugal has historically had many British tourists and has a big British Expat community.
 Britsh migration to Portugal, Wikipedia.org

 Frequent Asked Question ferries to Portugal from UK